MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-object-best-practices.md

 ---
 author: alwinv
-description: Learn best practices for using Object Anchors to anchor a guide in Dynamics 365 Guides ms.author: alwinv ms.date: 09/14/2023 ms.topic: conceptual
+description: Learn best practices for using object anchors to anchor a guide in Dynamics 365 Guides ms.author: alwinv ms.date: 09/14/2023 ms.topic: conceptual